kmcgrady/pixel-art-maker/README.md

 ### Bonus 3

+Add a new feature, which allows the user 'step back' action.
+In other words: 'Ctrl/Command + Z' feature on programmes.
+It simplifies perform the `Bonus 4`.

+### Bonus 4

 Research [LocalStorage](https://developer.mozilla.org/en-US/docs/Web/API/Storage/LocalStorage) and make a way to Save and Load a drawing.
 Research [JSON.stringify](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) and [JSON.parse](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse) as a way to put the drawing into LocalStorage.

-### Bonus 4
+### Bonus 5

 Create a fill tool that will [flood fill](https://en.wikipedia.org/wiki/Flood_fill) boundaries with a chosen paint color.